Veeam ONE Web Client deployment projects allow you to predict future resource utilization and plan resource reservations in your virtual environment.

 You can create several simulation scenarios that describe complex conditions, such as introducing new and decommissioning existing hosts or VMs in the same container, at the same time.
 You can also create deployment scenarios with overlapping due dates.

-When you create a new deployment project or make changes in the existing deployment project, Veeam ONE Reporter checks if there is any overlapping project.
-If there are changes that might affect the concurrent project, Veeam ONE Reporter will prompt you to recalculate the overlapping projects.
+When you create a new deployment project or make changes in the existing deployment project, Veeam ONE checks if there is any overlapping project.
+If there are changes that may affect the concurrent project, Veeam ONE Web Client will prompt you to recalculate the overlapping projects.